 Generate business success.
 Join the nation's top collegiate sales program.

-After being inducted into the Schey Sales Centre Program, students complete an 18 credit hour sales certificate.
+After being inducted into the Schey Sales Centre Program, students complete a 16 credit hour sales certificate.
 This sales certificate is for undergraduates in any major who want to develop knowledge and skill in professional selling.
-Included in this certificate is a 360-hour internship along with both sales and cross-disciplinary courses.
+Included in this certificate is a sales internship along with cross-disciplinary courses.

 Admission is highly competitive and students must apply for this interdisciplinary classroom experience.